Report from the WORLD

 -- We recognize the strivings of the people in South Asia

-of constructive dialogue to resolve disputes and strengthen
+process of constructive dialogue to resolve disputes and

-in opposing gender discrimination and in establishing gender
+movement in opposing gender discrimination and in establishing

-justice, which, again, faces challenges not just from neo-liberal
+gender justice, which, again, faces challenges not just

-economic policies but also from forces of fundamentalism and
+from neo-liberal economic policies but also from forces

 -- We extend support to the assertion of hitherto indisposed